kellyortiz/KeRa-Puzzle/README.md

 # KeRa Puzzle TF - Phonological Disorder Game

-The game will be created using the Unity Engine for desktop and will feature activities using minimum pairs which are: assembling puzzles and interpreting word phonemes that will be expressed by audio from a list of selected minimum pairs.
+The game was developed on the Unity Engine for desktop and has activities using pairs, which are: assembling puzzles and interpreting phonemes of words that will be expressed by audio from a list of selected pairs.